Aquino family: Legacy

+Hacienda Luisita

 Controversies are also attributed to the family, however.
 Amid decades-long calls for genuine land reform, Congress under President Corazon Aquino approved the law creating the Comprehensive Agrarian Reform Program (CARP); but it was widely considered to be ineffective.
 Some have criticized her intentions on land distribution, considering her belonging to the Cojuangco clan, owners of the Hacienda Luisita, a 6000-hectare sugar plantation in Tarlac.
 She had a share of the stocks of the hacienda's corporation along with her siblings until she bequeathed them to her children and other entities at the start of her presidency.
 The hacienda was spared from actual distribution for farmer beneficiaries under CARP.

 Disputes arose in the past years between the management of the hacienda and the workers as they demanded better working conditions and benefits.
 The dispersal by police and military on a 6000-strong worker's strike in November 2004 led to the so-called Hacienda Luisita massacre, killing at least 7 people and injuring hundreds, and drawing condemnation.
 Then-congressman Benigno Aquino III condemned the killings but defended the dispersal of the "illegal" strike.